5 Practical Gifts Everyone on Your List Will Love

 It’s hard to believe we’re only a few weeks away from Christmas, but with each passing day, your time to pick out that perfect Christmas gift is dwindling!
-While everyone wants to pick out a special and unique gift for your loved ones, try to keep in mind the practical consequences of your gift.
+While everyone wants to pick out a special and unique gift for their loved ones, try to keep in mind the practical consequences of your gift.
 For example, does it have a costly upkeep?
 Does it require additional parts or regular maintenance?

-- Power Tools
+1. Power Tools

 However, when weeding through the list of choices, picking an option that is energy-efficient is like giving another gift that will keep on giving.
-Look for the recognizable Energy-Star label on the rechargeable battery of your tool gift of choice, a choice that will save the user about 30% energy (and money!) than an non-Energy-Star option.
+Look for the recognizable Energy-Star label on the rechargeable battery of your tool gift of choice, a choice that will save the user about 30% more energy (and money!) than an non-Energy-Star option.

 This energy-saving device is costly, but hey, if someone has been extra nice on your list this year, offering them an alternative to their energy-draining desktop computers is sure to make you their #1 Santa!
 An average desktop computer costs over 25 times the amount it costs to charge a laptop or tablet, not including energy wasted when desktop is on without being used.

-- Pressure Cooker/Slow Cooker
+3. Pressure Cooker/Slow Cooker

 While the word on the street is that people don’t like to receive a cooking tool as a gift, we beg to differ.
 Choosing a kitchen gadget like a pressure cooker or a slow cooker is a great gift idea, especially for those looking for ways to ease their kitchen time or stress.

 Even though it seems very simple, having a warm, comfortable blanket around is a great deterrent to cranking the heat.
 When choosing a blanket to serve practical purposes, think material.
-When it comes to maintaining and containing body heat, wool is definitely first choice, followed by down.
+When it comes to maintaining and containing body heat, wool is definitely first choice, followed by down feathers.
 Some might think wool is a little scratchy so a beautiful down blanket might be a winner.
-In all likelihood, without even trying, he or she will start saving energy in no time!
+In all likelihood, without even trying, the recipient will start saving energy in no time!

-- Solar Backpack
+5. Solar Backpack

 With solar panels on the front of the backpack, there is no need to pack a spare battery pack.
 One hour of sun will provide about three hours of talk time for a typical cell phone, and four-five hours of sun will provide a full charge.
-To even greater delight to those environmental lovers, the fabric of the bag is made from recycled PET (soda bottles) which is waterproof, lightweight and UV resistant.
-The solar panels are also waterproof, lightweight and built to withstand abuse.
+An even greater delight to those environmental lovers, the fabric of the bag is made from recycled PET (soda bottles) which is waterproof, lightweight, and UV resistant.
+The solar panels are also waterproof, lightweight, and built to withstand abuse.
 The bags are a little costly (upwards of $150) but are definitely worth the investment.
 Check out Mashable’s top picks for solar backpacks here.